Assurance Vie products are used as a financial planning vehicle in France to help your savings grow effectively and efficiently.

 Residents of France are subject to wealth tax on their worldwide net assets.
 These assets include items such as cash, property owned by the household, as well as financial investments, cars, boats, jewellery, furniture and other valuables.
 Non-residents are also liable for wealth tax, but only on the net value of assets physically situated in France, such as second homes.

 There are a number of ways to reduce the level of wealth tax in France.
 Various items such as unpaid taxes, outstanding bank loans and other debts can be deducted from the calculation.
 In addition, there is an allowance on the value of a main residence.

 Assurance Vie contracts can also be used as a way of reducing potential wealth tax liability.
 As of 2013, a wealth tax ceiling limits total French and foreign taxes to 75% of income.
 This encourages wealthy individuals to live off the proceeds of capital, leaving income and gains to build up inside private investment funds or Assurance Vie contracts as a way of reducing potential wealth tax liability.

 3. French inheritance tax and succession planning

 Assurance Vie contracts can be used as an estate planning tool in order to protect assets when living in France.

 The use of Assurance Vie for French inheritance tax planning

-Being aware of your rights with regards lifetime gifting, and understanding the legal options available in terms of the ownership of assets, enables you to reduce the burden of inheritance tax in France.
+Being aware of your rights with regards lifetime gifting, and understanding the legal options available in terms of the ownership of assets, enables you to reduce the burden of French inheritance tax.
 Assurance Vie contracts offer individuals certain inheritance tax planning incentives.